gauthamchandra/learning-scala-from-js/functions.md

 Invoking the `add` function defined above is simply done with parentheses (like in JS): `add(3, 5)`

-**NOTE**: Invoking functions with parameters is a little different:
+**NOTE**: Invoking functions with NO parameters is a little different:

 ```scala
 def sayHello() {